seng438-winter-2022/seng438-a3-Mik-Ese/Assignment3-Report.md

 # Introduction
 This lab was used to teach students about unit testing designed using white-box testing.
 Additionally it familiarized the students with Eclipse IDE, for Java development and its EclEmma coverage tool.
 Before the lab we were aware of the utilization of JUnit 4 to perform unit tests and were familiar with black-box testing.
 Over the course of the lab, we gained experience with the EclEmma add-on and the inspection of the data-flow for our unit tests.
 With this we tested certain classes within the JFreeChart library.
+We used this [test plan](https://github.com/seng438-winter-2022/seng438-a3-Mik-Ese/blob/main/SENG%20438%20A3%20Test%20Plan.pdf) to develop unit tests.

 # Manual data-flow coverage calculations for X and Y methods
 ![Data Flow Graph 1](https://github.com/seng438-winter-2022/seng438-a3-Mik-Ese/blob/main/DataGraphs/SENG438%20DFGs-calculateColumnTotal.jpg)